cslider1/real_estate_purchase/README.md

 A self-guided demonstration is available at www.thecryptocrib.com. **Please note this is not a secure site, and sensitive information should not be entered into the provided fields.**

-While all sub-pages are functional, the Main and Seller Input pages are the only ones that contain the project requirements.
-The following features have been included on one or both of these pages:
+While all sub-pages have limited functionality, the Home page (*index.html*) is the only one that contains the project requirements.
+The following features have been included:

 * Navigation menu that expands or stacks at various screen sizes (CSS)
 * Grid used to layout items in the header.
 (CSS)
-* Flexbox used to layout navigation bar and Ethereum link.
+* Flexbox used to layout navigation bar and Ethereum smart contract link.
 (CSS)
 * All pages have a field that displays the current date.
 (JavaScript)
-* Form used for Seller Input information.
-Email address format is validated.
+* The Home and About pages have an array of popular cryptocurrencies with links.
 (JavaScript)
-* The two pages were built with a mobile-first design.
-There are two media queries - one for desktop screen sizes and one for tablet screen sizes - that allow for the header, navigation, and page format to adjust for the appropriate screen size.
+* Email address input is a validated field.
+(JavaScript)

-TODO: The various input fields and other designated information will need to transfer to the contract whenever Submit is executed on the pages(web3.js)
+* The pages were built with a mobile-first design.
+There are two media queries - one for desktop screen sizes and one for tablet screen sizes - allowing for the header, navigation, and page format to adjust for the appropriate screen size.